Pluto/Charon - Double Dwarf Planet

 predicted the existence of Planet Vulcan ... orbiting exactly opposite Earth,

 relative to the Sun, but this too was proved false.

-resolve only the largest features on its surface (left and above).
+resolve only the largest features on its surface (top 2 images above).
 However,

 Pluto is the second most contrasty body in the Solar System (after Iapetus),